alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 oc delete project cronjob-project
 ```
-## 7. Images and Registries from Kubernetes
+## 7. Run a Kubernetes application on OpenShift

 ### Task
-Given an image and Deployment file from Kubernetes make the image available on Quay and run the Deployment on OpenShift.
+Given an image and Custom Resource Definition files from Kubernetes make the image available on Quay and run the Deployment on OpenShift.

 ### Requirements
 * Put `versioned-hello.xyz` in a registry